Disclosure: DarkSquares is our product. We mention it where relevant to the topic. Readers should weigh our perspective accordingly.

 Personalized weakness targeting.
 Modern platforms track which tactical motifs, opening structures, and endgame patterns you consistently mishandle.
 Instead of random puzzle sets, you get positions drawn from your actual failure patterns.

 The critical constraint is overreliance.
-Magnus Carlsen has publicly cautioned that overreliance on engines can erode pattern recognition (TIME, 2018 profile): if you always let the engine think, your brain will not switch on when it needs to at the board.
+Top players have repeatedly cautioned that letting the engine think for you erodes your own pattern recognition: if you always look at the bar and the top three moves before calculating, your brain will not switch on at the board when it has to.
 AI improves the inputs to your training; it cannot replace the mental work of actual calculation.

 Choosing the right AI chess platforms